Artists Profiles Part 1: Florida Flora and Fauna: The River of Grass and Beyond

 With the piece I have submitted for Flora and Fauna, “Sacred”,

-society and how we relate to them as humans.
+I felt it was important to touch on current ecological issues within our society and how we relate to them as humans.
 I chose to utilize a flora and fauna mandala (sacred geometry) as a metaphor for the sacred planet and what

 we are aiming to protect.